yarko/scrapedoc/source/overview.rst

 to develop your script.

-At anytime you can load and run scripts.
-Thus you build up a complete script incrementally.
+At anytime you can load and run scripts against an opened target.
+Thus you build up a complete
+script incrementally.
 In batch mode, you can automatically run it over a pattern or list of targets.

+You can test your scripts interactively in headless mode (that is, without a browser).
+You can also run batch either with a browser, or headless.

 Knowledge You Should Have
 -------------------------